 This paranormal romance is a paperback edition was published by ImaJinn Books on April 15, 2008 and has 204 pages.

-Other books by this author that I've reviewed include Hunter’s Prayer, Redemption Alley, Flesh Circus, Heaven's Spite, The Demon's Librarian, Dead Man Rising, Steelflower, The Devil’s Right Hand, Saint City Sinners, To Hell and Back, Death's Excellent Vacation, Chicks Kick Butt, Dark and Stormy Knights, Angel Town, Storm Watcher, Fire Watcher, Cloud Watcher, The Iron Wyrm Affair, The Red Plague Affair, Dark Watcher, To Hell and Back.
+Other books by this author include Hunter’s Prayer, Redemption Alley, Flesh Circus, Heaven's Spite, The Demon's Librarian, Dead Man Rising, Steelflower, The Devil’s Right Hand, Saint City Sinners, To Hell and Back, Death's Excellent Vacation, Chicks Kick Butt, Dark and Stormy Knights, Angel Town, Storm Watcher, Fire Watcher, Cloud Watcher, The Iron Wyrm Affair, The Red Plague Affair, Dark Watcher, To Hell and Back

 Fifth in The Watchers paranormal romance series usually revolving around the Guardian witches in Santiago City.
 This story expands it out and simply refers to the first three Guardians.
 The couple focus is on Caro Robbins and Merrick, the Tracker.